godotengine/godot-website/collections/_article/announcing-gogodotjam.md

 Godot is a great game engine that unlocks possibilities for game developers.
 It is a free, open-source 2D and 3D engine that provides many features so that you can focus on your game.

 Yet most people start developing games with proprietary engines such as Unity or Unreal.
 They are solid engines with a proven track record and a vibrant ecosystem.
 One advantage having experience with more than one engine can enable people to create better games.
-In the end, it's up to each individual to pick the one that they’ll be most comfortable with to fulfil their creative vision.
+In the end, it's up to each individual to pick the one that they’ll be most comfortable with to fulfill their creative vision.

 I know that Godot has a lot to offer to new developers, with a distinctive approach to game development which enables more people to express their creativity.
 It's open, focused on user-friendliness, easy to learn, yet feature-packed and a great fit for many types of games.
 As such, I want to increase awareness of the engine so that more users decide to try it out and add it to their toolset.